7 Best Caribbean Islands for Nightlife

 Jost Van Dyke is the most happening place to go bar-hopping in the BVI.
 In fact, yachties will sail over just to have a few drinks.
 All the spots are congregated in three general locations: Great Harbour, White Bay, and Little Harbour.
 On the Great Harbour side you can find Foxy’s, Corsairs, and Ali Baba’s; on the White Bay side are the One Love Bar & Grill, and the Soggy Dollar Bar, where legend has it the famous Painkiller was first concocted; and in Little Harbour are Harris’ Place, Sydney’s Peace & Love, and Abe’s by the Sea.

-Much of the nightlife in St. Kitts revolves around the hotels, which host folkloric shows, calypso and steel bands of the usual limbo-rum-and-reggae variety.
+Much of the nightlife in St. Kitts revolves around the hotels, generic xanax in mexico which http://premier-pharmacy.com/product-category/gastrointestinal/ host folkloric shows, calypso and steel bands of the usual limbo-rum-and-reggae variety.

 But it’s the Frigate Bay “strip” of beach bars that’s the place to party on weekend nights.
 Join the locals, who bar-hop here late into Friday and Saturday, for lively, laid-back fun.
 DJ’s will surely be playing all the favorites in Reggae, Calypso and even American songs that get the dance floors jumping.
 So be sure to bring your dancing shoes!